MakeSchool-Tutorials/Makestagram-Swift-V3/Q11-Keeping-Users-Logged-In/content.md

 # Keeping Users Logged In on Launch

-To finish up, we need to add some logic that checks user defaults to see if data with the currentUser key exists and set the rootViewController accordingly.
+To finish up, we need to add some logic that checks `UserDefaults` for the `currentUser` key when the app first launches.
+If the the data exists, we'll know that the user has been previously authenticated and set the rootViewController accordingly.

+> [action]
 In our `AppDelegate` add the following code to the bottom of the file:
+>
     extension AppDelegate {
         func configureInitialRootViewController(for window: UIWindow?) {
             let defaults = UserDefaults.standard